Kochi City Police

-Kochi City Police (KCP), officially the Police Commissionerate Kochi, is the police force of the Indian city of Kochi.
+Kochi City Police (KCP), also known as the Ernakulam City Police, is the police force of the Indian city of Kochi.
 The force is headed by a Police Commissioner, an IPS officer.
-The city police was reorganized as Metro Police force, on 1 April 1966, after forming City Corporation of Cochin.
-Kochi City Police is one of the most advanced police force, considering the strategic importance of the city.
+The city police was reorganized as Metro Police force, on 1 April 1966, after forming City Corporation of Kochi.

 History

 In 1947, the Cochin State Royal Police was merged with Royal Travancore Police to form Travancore-Kochi State Police.
 After formation of Kerala, this force became part of Kerala Police.
 That time, the Kochi city had 3 police departments, namely Fort Kochi Police, Mattancherry Police and Ernakulam City Police.
-In 1960 when 3 municipalities was merged to form Cochin City Corporation, the force too was renamed as Kochi City Police.
+In 1960 when 3 municipalities was merged to form Kochi City Corporation, the force too was renamed as Kochi City Police.

 Organization

+Office of the Commissioner of Police, Kochi City

+The Kochi City Police is headed by a Commissioner of Police (CP), officially designated as the District Police Chief, Kochi City.
+The CP is an Indian Police Service (IPS) officer, typically holding the rank of Inspector General of Police (IGP) or Deputy Inspector General of Police (DIG).
+The Commissioner is assisted by Deputy Commissioners of Police (DCPs), with the rank of Superintendent of Police (SP).
+Each DCP is in charge of a specific area of responsibility: Law and Order & Traffic, Administration & Crimes.
+The Commissioner is from IPS Kerala Cadre and current incumbent is Mr. K Sethu Raman IPS.
+The Commissioner reports to the ADGP (law & order) of the state.